lawrennd/old_talks/_ml/includes/making-parameters-non-parametric.md

 \subsubsection{Augmenting with Inducing Variables in Gaussian Processes}

-\notes{To define our model we need to describe the relationship between the fundamental variables, $\dataMappingVector$, and the inducing variables,
+\notes{To define our model, we need to describe the relationship between the fundamental variables, $\dataMappingVector$, and the inducing variables,
 $\inducingVector$.
 This needs to be done in such a way that the inducing variables are also Kolmogorov consistent.
 A straightforward way of